 The Addon product configurator isn’t tied to a specific ERP system.
-In fact, it is usually designed to work with ERP systems that either do not have a built in configurator, or have a very basic one.
-The addon may have a degree of industry specialization, or may be more generic.
-Different addon products have different features and functions that stand out from their competitors.
-In the case of addons means you get to choose from a variety of product configurator benefits to find the one that's right for you.
+In fact, it is usually designed to work with ERP systems that either does not have a built-in configurator or have a very basic one.
+The addon may have a degree of industry specialization, or maybe more generic.
+Different add-on products have different features and functions that stand out from their competitors.
+In the case of addons means you get to choose from a variety of product configurator benefits to find the one that’s right for you.

 There are more and more companies that sell variable products.
 This is driving a higher and higher interest in product configurators.
 If you are one of these companies, it’s inevitable that you’ll feel a need to look at product configurators.
 Whether you choose to go down the route of the built-in Product Configurator, or the Addon – you have a big decision to make.
 Be sure to evaluate the product configurator benefits as a stand-alone decision.
 Do not make it a “subtask” of choosing an ERP.
 This software will have a huge impact on your business and can result in huge costs and mistakes if you make the wrong choices.